hanseaston/personal-website/content/about/index.md

   - Mongoose
 ---

 Hey there!
-I'm Hans, a student currently studying at [Univeristy of Washington](https://www.washington.edu/).
-I am planning to graduate on June 2022.
+I'm Hans, a student currently studying at [University of Washington](https://www.washington.edu/).
+I am graduating with a Master's degree June 2022.

-Currently looking for a summer 2021 software engineering and full stack internship.
+Currently looking for software engineering internships in 2021.

-I enjoy working on things that people care about, I care about.
-That can be in the form of volunteering, programming, writing, and anything, really.
+I work on things that can make people's lives better, even just slightly.
+This can be in the form of volunteering, coding, teaching, and many others.

-I fell in love with programming three years ago.
-Creativity, teamwork, and impact is what I care about in CS.

 I learn quick, and I enjoy doing it.
+Creativity, teamwork, and impact is what I love about CS.
-Here's a few from this summer.
+Here's a few new technologies I've learned over the summer.